 September 14, 1940: Filming on Little Nellie Kelly continued with scenes shot on the “Interior Kelly’s Flat” set.
 Time called: 9 a.m.; dismissed: 5:55 p.m.

 September 14, 1941: This article notes that Judy was going to introduce the new song “Little Did I Dream.”
-It also states that Judy’s photo would be the cover page of new issues of sheet music of the song.
-There are no records or recordings of Judy ever singing the song nor the sheet music.
+It also states that Judy’s photo would be on the cover page of the song’s new issues of sheet music.
+There are no records about or recordings of Judy ever singing the song or any sheet music.

-September 14, 1941: Here’s a typical photo presentation showing what the stars were up to.
-The photos were almost always staged by the studios.
+September 14, 1941: Here’s a typical photo presentation showing what the stars were allegedly up to in their free time.
+The studios almost always staged the photos.
 What’s interesting about this is the fact that Lynn Bari is placed next to Judy.
 A little over a decade later the two would be in the news together – a lot.
-Bari was Sid Luft’s first wife, Judy was his second.
-Bari sued Sid off and on for more child support based on his increased income due to being the producer of Judy’s shows.
+Bari was Sid Luft’s first wife, and Judy was his second.
+Bari sued Sid multiple times for more child support based on his increased income due to his being the producer of Judy’s successful stage shows and concerts.

-September 14, 1943: The “Hollywood Cavalcade” arrived in Detroit, Michigan from their previous stop in Pittsburgh, PA (on September 12th).
+September 14, 1943: The “Hollywood Cavalcade” arrived in Detroit, Michigan from their previous stops in Pittsburgh, PA (September 12th) and Cleveland, Ohio (September 13).
 They were photographed upon their arrival at Detroit’s Michigan Central Station.
-They performed that night at the Olympia indoor arena.
+They performed that night at the Olympia Indoor Arena.

 The Detroit Free Press noted the following day (see image) that 15,000 people enjoyed the show which raised a total of $47,000,000 in War Bonds.
 The show was three hours long but even at that length it was reported as being a “sparkling variety show, including songs, tap dances, brief talks and musical numbers.”